-Dr. Osborne designed Ultra Protein to be easy to digest, high in essential amino acids, and high in BCAA’s to naturally support the healing and recovery process.
+Dr. Osborne designed Ultra Protein Powder for Gluten sensitive and Paleo diet using individuals, so it is easy to digest, high in essential amino acids, and high in BCAA’s to naturally support the healing and recovery process.
 It is organically sourced and free of the common allergens found in standard supplement formulations.
 It is vegetarian derived, but contains an amino acid profile similar to whey (without the dairy).

 Protein Deficiency Can Cripple the Body’s Ability to Heal.